-Groups call on EU support for industry
+Groups call on EU support for industry27th February 2017

 EUROPE: EPEE and Eurovent, two of the main associations representing European HVACR manufacturers, have joined with over 120 other associations calling for an ambitious EU industrial strategy.